-But the freelance marketplace is saturated with writers, so if you’re serious about building a writing career, you need to have your own writer website and blog.
+But the freelance marketplace is saturated with writers, so if you’re serious about building a writing career, you need to have your own writer’s website and blog.

 Having a freelance writer website can help you build your writer platform, stand out from other freelancers, get high-paying clients, land the best freelance writing gigs, and earn high freelance writing rates.

-Your writer’s website and blog can become a 24/7 writer’s branding and sales machine for your writing services, help you earn a regular income, and keep the lights on, while you write your book.
+Your indie author website and blog can become a 24/7 writer’s branding and sales machine for your writing services, helping you earn a regular income and keeping the lights on while you write your book.

 #10.
 Monetize your writer platform

 Successful bloggers like Jon Morrow and book writing coaches like Lisa Tener sell their own courses and products from their blogs.
 If your blog starts getting enough traffic, it can easily become a major new source of income for you.